bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers_and_slices.md

 }
 ```

-*Note: for `println!` we can insert additional characters in the brackets to modify the how the output is displayed.
+*Note: for `println!` we can insert additional characters in the brackets to modify how the output is displayed.
 `{:?}` will give us the debug output.
 As long as the variable's type implements the `Debug` trait, we can see the debugging printout for that variable.
 Not sure what a trait is?